momustafam/Case-Study-Projects/Data-Science/Automatidata/README.md

      - Validity: Data Containing Allowable Values
      - Completeness: Null values
 5. Select the two most important variables for training our model (requested from my team)
-5. Share an executive summary with my team
+6. Share an executive summary with my team

+<a id="cleaning_and_eda"></a>
+## Cleaning and EDA
+In this stage, I will examine data provided and prepare it for analysis.
+I will also design a professional data visualization that tells a story, and help data-driven decisions for business needs.

+### Approach
+1. Imports, links, and loading
+2. Data Exploration and Cleaning
+3. Data Visualization
+4. Results and Evaluation